Vadim-Khristenko/aiogram-3-guide/book_src/en/quickstart.md

 description: Getting Started with aiogram
 ---

-# Getting Started with aiogram
+# Getting Started with aiogram {: id="quickstart" }

 !!! info ""
     The version of aiogram used: 3.7.0
+    Tested on aiogram version: 3.21.0 | 07.07.2025

 !!! warning "Some details are intentionally simplified!"
     The author of this book is convinced that along with theory, there should be practice.